spring-team/losgatos1/README.md

 It’s only a thought, and a thought can be changed.

 It’s only a thought, and a thought can be changed.

+I come from the loving space of my heart, and I know that love opens all doors.